Russell-Waterhouse/blog/content/post/systems_lang.md

 Rust really shines when thinking about how likely it is that I'll use it in my career.
-If I want to write a microservice in Rust, nobody in the security team is going to bawk at it.
+If I want to write a microservice in Rust, nobody in the security team is going to balk at it.

 Other developers may have objections, though they would likely have the same objections to C or C++, so I'm not going to count that against Rust.